PlaTe: Visually-Grounded Planning with Transformers in Procedural Tasks: Related Work

-\textbf{Learning from Instructional Videos.} The interest has dramatically increased in recent years in understanding human behaviors by analyzing instructional videos~\cite{zhou2018towards,zhukov2019cross}.
-Event discovery tasks such as action recognition and temporal action segmentation~\cite{huang2016connectionist,chang2019d3tw,Pan_2019_CVPR_Workshops}, state understanding~\cite{alayrac2017joint}, and video summarization / captioning~\cite{sun2019videobert,zhou2018towards} study recognition of human actions in video sequences.
-The others works~\cite{wang2019progressive} perform egocentric action anticipation model the relationships between past, future events, and incomplete observations.
+\textbf{Learning from Instructional Videos.} The interest has dramatically increased in recent years in understanding human behaviors by analyzing instructional videos~\cite{zhou2018towards,zhukov2019cross,9025668}.
+Event discovery tasks such as action recognition and temporal action segmentation~\cite{huang2016connectionist,blukis2022persistent,xu2018neural,huang2019neural}, state understanding~\cite{alayrac2017joint}, video prediction~\cite{yu2020modular} and video summarization / captioning~\cite{sun2019videobert,zhou2018towards} study recognition of human actions in video sequences.
+The other works~\cite{wang2019progressive} perform egocentric action anticipation model the relationships between past, future events, and incomplete observations.
 Action label prediction~\cite{sener2019zero,Farha_2019_ICCV} addresses the problem of anticipating all activities within a time horizon.
 However, the correct answer is often not unique due to the large uncertainty in human actions.
-Unlike the previous works that predict "what is happening" or "what is going to happen", we focus on understanding decision-making processes given the start observation and the visual goal.